Words the Turtle Taught Me

 British Animal Studies Network

 Susan is delighted to be poetry editor of Zoomorphic, the online literary journal that features work in celebration and defence of animals.
-Nine digital issues have already been published, as has a first print anthology, Driftfish, themed around marine species.
+Ten digital issues have already been published, as has a first print anthology, Driftfish, themed around marine species.
 Including poetry and prose by a wide range of international writers, the anthology was launched in Brighton at the ONCA Centre for Arts and Ecology, alongside Zoomorphic visual art and audio poetry, as part of the Do You Speak Seagull?
 Festival.

 To keep up-to-date with Susan’s latest news, please subscribe to her newsletter.